Lakshminarayananc/agile-web-development-report/report.md

 We had two educational goals.

 1. To teach students agile development practices.
-2. To teach students web programming with a modern web framework in a real-life project.
+2. To teach students web programming with a modern web framework.

 ### Agile development practices